SmartAppUnipi/ArtGuide/README.md

 The [docker-compose.yml](docker-compose.yml) defines the containers settings.
 At the moment are available the [ia](ia.dockerfile) and [ir](ir.dockerfile) modules.

 Before running docker change [routes.json](routes.json) as follows.
-Docker containers can access containers in the same network by name.
+Docker containers can access containers in the same network (automatically created by docker-compose) by using the container's name.
 The adaptation group doesn't have a Dockerfile and anyway is hard to be emulated locally, so they provide an online server, currently located at http://cipizio.it:4321.
 ```json
 {
   "image" : "http://ia:2345/upload",